 Scientists like to call zinc a “helper molecule”.
 By bringing vitamin A up from the liver to the retina, it helps in the production of melanin.
 Melanin is an important pigment that offers protection to the eye.
 Beans, nuts, and some seafood like crab and lobster make a delicious source of zinc.

 When disaster strikes, you don’t have time to wait for care.
 That’s why we offer emergency appointments.
 We keep a certain number of appointments open every day, just in case you need our help suddenly and urgently.
-At Keswick Family Eyecare, the health and safety of your eyes always come first.
+At Port Moody Eye Care Centre, the health and safety of your eyes always come first.

 Visit our office across from Port Moody City Hall in the Heritage Mountain Plaza, Right next to Shoppers Drug Mart.